Start typing and hit "Enter" to search.

 There are several reasons why a sponsor licence may be refused, including:

-• Not meeting the sponsor licence compliance requirements
+• Not meeting the UK sponsorship licence compliance requirements

 • Failure to respond in a timely manner to the Home Office’s enquiries